ollama/ollama/README.md

 see [Modelfile](docs/modelfile.md) for more information on the modelfile format.

-* Step 3.
-Create a new model from the modelfile
+3. Create a new model from the modelfile

 ```bash
 ollama create hermes13-g20-c4 -f custom.modelfile
 ```

-* Step 4.
-Run the model
+4. Run the model

 ```bash
 ollama run hermes13-g20-c4